tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	 In fact, the current implementation uses some slow numpy operations in inference (in `eval.py:_paste_mask`).

 Possible Future Enhancements:

-1. Define a better interface to load different datasets.

 1. Support batch>1 per GPU.
 Batching with inconsistent shapes is non-trivial to implement in TensorFlow.